-->

 Ehsan Nazamyar – Case Worker

-CARAD's Board of Management Committee oversees the governance and strategic direction of CARAD.
-The committee consists of a group of committed volunteers with a wide range of expertise, skills and experience.
+CARAD's Board oversees the governance and strategic direction of CARAD.
+The Board consists of a group of committed volunteers with a wide range of expertise, skills and experience.

 ROSEMARY HUDSON MILLER (CHAIRPERSON)